SoftwareDevEngResearch/course-projects/proposals/Nepomnyashchikh-project-proposal.md

 matplotlib, pyqt5, numpy, scipy and math.
 Matplotlib will be used for plotting results.
 But it proved to be very slow in some cases of wellbore flows modeling.
-If such an issue were encountered, the pyqtgraph function of the pyqt5 package will be used.
+If such an issue were encountered, the pyqtgraph function of the pyqt5 package would be used.
 It allows for relatively quick plotting of big sets of data.
    The resultant code can be used by researches who work with drift-flux models to reliably model either a single or a two phase flow in a vertical pipe using drift-flux model.
 Still, its main goal is to give an insight on how to make